jeremyButtler/alnSeq/updateLog.md

 - multi sequence output for Waterman Smith alignment
 - Printing to stdout on Debain, which will likely be similar for all linux's
+  - This is likely an array out of bounds error some were.
+    I suspect this is in my convert directional matrix function to an alignment array.

 # Issues that I am not sure if I will work on